JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 ![API Account ID](../assets/api-account-id.png)

-`INTEGRATION_INSTANCE_ID` - This value is the ID of the specific integration job that will be triggered, found in Settings under Integrations and then selecting the specific integration that has been configured (Integrations - Configurations - Settings).
+`INTEGRATION_INSTANCE_ID` - This value is the ID of the specific integration instance that will be triggered, found in Settings under Integrations and then selecting the specific integration that has been configured (Integrations - Configurations - Settings).